jamonserrano/plumber-sass/README.md

 ```

 ### Responsive typography
-Plumber supports responsive typography out of the box.
+Plumber supports responsive typography.
 Just specify the grid height in rems or other relative units, and the font metrics will change along.

 ```scss
 $plumber-grid-height: 1rem;